mwood23/devvit-webview-react/README.md

 - `constants.ts`: It is the env file for devvit
 - `assets/`: Public folder for static assets

-### Inside Actual Game

-Entry point is `main.tsx`, which renders App like Vite does, INIT_RESPONSE is called from within an useEffect to send a ready message to the Devvit app.

-- `HomePage.tsx` shows an example of routing and navigation with the `useSetPage` hook.
-- `PokemonPage.tsx` shows an example of how to send network requests over postMessage.
-- `/components` for reusable components

 ## What is webroot?

 In dev platform apps, we have this folder called `/webroot` which includes the code actually ran in the webview on Reddit.com.
 You should commit this folder, but note that the act up playtesting, building, and uploading is what actually sends `/webroot` to our servers.